Keitokuch/IDL-team-g6/README.md

 In the project, the team attempted to build an end-to-end speaker labeled transcript generation model.
 The training data for the project is obtained from the Anime Movie Kimi no Na wa.

 ## Data:
-1. log spectrogram of KNNW original audio soundtrack
+1. Log spectrogram of KNNW original audio soundtrack
 2. Labeled original transcript

 ## Model: